Start My Answer

 • Make fraudulent claims, such as misrepresenting who they are or saying you owe something different than what you do.

 Don't let debt collectors intimidate you.
-Respond with SoloSuit and win in court.
+Respond with SoloSuit to block a default judgment.

 Challenge the lawsuit